What kinds of dogs does Family Dog rescue?

 At Family Dog, we make a conscious effort to help the underdogs that otherwise don't have a good chance of making it out of the shelter system.
 Many people think training blind or deaf dogs is more difficult, but in reality it is just different!

-We offer behavior and training support throughout the lifetime of your pet and are happy to work with first time special-needs adopters.
+We can point adopters to great behavior and training resources, and are happy to work with first time special-needs adopters.
 We know blind and deaf dogs make wonderful companions and hope you can open your heart to one of our special needs residents.

 We also have a program called Loup Garou, where we take black dogs that are overlooked at crowded shelters.
 Black dogs look "boring" to some people, so they are last to get adopted.
 We have made the decision to help these marginalized dogs and to educate people of their plight.

 Many of our dogs come from overcrowded California shelters where they have run out of time or are in need of extra medical or behavioral care.
 We also rescue dogs from Guatemala, Mexico, Burma, Kauai and Korea, where shelters are few, street dogs are common, and adoption opportunities are scarce.

 It is an unfortunate misconception that shelter dogs are "broken" or that there is something wrong with them.
 On the contrary, our dogs are some of the most loving and grateful animals you will ever come across!

 What's included with a Family Dog adoption?